Matt-Kou/camplot3d/README.md

 # camplot3d

-A 3D perspective transformation and rendering API
+A 3D perspective transformation and rendering API featuring both pytorch and numpy

 ## Examples